Edelkrebs/Taslator/README.md

 # Taslator
-A program written in C that translates a fictional programming language of mine into C.
+A program written in C that translates a fictional programming language of mine into Assembly.